 Crispy Pork Knuckle – known in Germany and Austria as Schweinehaxe – is one of my favorite things to roast.
 It turns out crispy, tender, and so full of flavor.
 Try this pork knuckle recipe and you’ll see why it’s so amazing!

 » You might also like these 9 Delicious Pork Belly Recipe to Try.

 I can’t help but think about Oktoberfest when I see a crispy pork knuckle.
 At the annual celebration in Germany, these knuckles are being slow roasted on a spit by the hundreds.
 It’s the long awaited meal you eat in between drinking a few liters worth of beer.

 Knowing that I can only occasionally eat a delicious crispy pork knuckle like that when I visit Germany or a neighboring country, I can now make it at home!

 This pork has the perfect crisp and is so delicious!
 I love how easy it was to make too!

 What a detailed post and such a simple recipe for a popular dish.
 It was very crispy.
 I enjoyed it.

 What is Pork Knuckle?

 If you’ve been to Germany, Austria or pretty much anywhere in that general area of the world, you’ve seen pork knuckle (or Scheinshaxe) on the menu.
-I can’t pass up pork knuckle when I see it, especially during Oktoberfest in Munich.
+The image above was taken in Austria.
+And the image below was taken in Munich.

 How to Make Crispy Pork Knuckle